WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Compatibility
-This should work for all iOS and iPadOS devices on the latest versions. iOS Versions that might not be supported are below iOS 12 and iPadOS 13.
+This should work for all iOS and iPadOS devices on the latest versions.

-The WSF Configuration Profile is compatible with other sideloading services as long as they rely on enterprise certificates to install.

-Feather is also available to download and the steps should be similar as ESign's.
+The guide is compatible with other sideloading services as long as they rely on enterprise certificates to install.
+They are also available to download, they steps should be similar to ESign's.

-Follow Part 1 and 2 of my guide to install the WSF Configuration Profile for other sideloaders.
-You do not need to follow Part 3, 4 and 5 as these install and setup ESign itself.

 ## Ultimate Sideloading Guide